Skip to main content

 • Press and hold the red Pause/Cancel button for 10 seconds to cancel the operation if needed.

-• Test the sensor by measuring voltage from pin 3 to pin 4 during operation using a multimeter.
+• Test the sensor by measuring voltage from pin 3 to pin 4 during operation with a multimeter.

 • Expect about 0.3 to 0.4 volts while filling for auto-sense.

-• Test without a meter by running a normal load and confirming the tub fills to an appropriate non-deep-fill level and shuts off correctly.
+• You can also test without a meter by running a normal load and confirming the tub fills to an appropriate non-deep-fill level and shuts off correctly.

-• Stop the cycle if it overfills, since that can cause flooding and indicates a problem with the sensor install or circuit.
+• Stop the cycle if it overfills, because that indicates a problem with the sensor installation or circuit.

 • Apply a very light coat of conformal coating to the rear side of the board over the repaired solder joints if desired.